Fishest/school/notes/microsoft.papers.rst

 ------------------------------------------------------------

 ------------------------------------------------------------
-Time, Clocks and Ordering of Events in a Distributed System
+Time, Clocks and Ordering of Events in a Distributed general
 ------------------------------------------------------------

 * time is derived from the concept of ordering events